Download this example as a Jupyter notebook

 )

 Next define the query itself.
-Parts can be referenced by Granta MI record reference or Part Number.
-The table containing the Part records is not required, since this is enforced by the Restricted Substances database schema.
+Parts can be referenced by Granta MI record reference or part number.
+The table containing the part records is not required because this is enforced by the Restricted Substances database schema.

 [3]: